uniuuu/signaling-dockerized/README.md

 Cloning into 'signaling-dockerized'...
 ...
 signaling:/opt# cd signaling-dockerized/
+# Only execute the following command, if you want to use the shipped caddy reverse proxy - otherwise skip the next command!
+signaling:/opt/signaling-dockerized# ln -s extras/docker-compose.override.yml docker-compose.override.yml
 signaling:/opt/signaling-dockerized# ./generate_config.sh
 Config created at hpb.conf!
-You have to edit it, because we need a FQDN which must be set manually If you want to see the generated keys, use: cat hpb.conf signaling:/opt/signaling-dockerized# vi hpb.conf # enter your domain name mentioned above in this file signaling:/opt/signaling-dockerized# vi signaling/nextcloud.conf # configure your nextcloud instance like mentioned in the comments of this file signaling:/opt/signaling-dockerized# docker-compose up -d --build ...
+You have to edit it, because we need a network and a FQDN which must be set manually If you want to see the generated keys, use: cat hpb.conf signaling:/opt/signaling-dockerized# vi hpb.conf # enter your domain name and network mentioned above in this file signaling:/opt/signaling-dockerized# vi signaling/nextcloud.conf # configure your nextcloud instance like mentioned in the comments of this file signaling:/opt/signaling-dockerized# bash fixPermissions.sh signaling:/opt/signaling-dockerized# docker-compose up -d --build ...
 ```
 The last step can take a few minutes, because the docker images will be built locally on your docker host.
 It mainly depends on the network and computing performance of your docker host.

+If you use a own revese proxy, dont forget to configure it - the singaling container will listen to your requests at `http://signaling:8080`.

 Now you should be already done.
 You can enter your instance url and your secret now in your nextcloud instance and can start using Nextcloud Spreed/Talk.

-**Hint:** caddy obtains and manages the TLS certificate automatically from Lets Encrypt - this can take a few seconds or maybe minutes.
+**Hint:** the shipped caddy reverse proxy obtains and manages the TLS certificate automatically from Lets Encrypt - this can take a few seconds or maybe minutes.
 But normally caddy is very fast and reliable.

 In your nextcloud, you have to configure your signaling server in the nextcloud talk settings like this:
 ![screenshots/nextcloud-setup.png](https://codeberg.org/wh0ami/signaling-dockerized/raw/branch/main/screenshots/nextcloud-setup.png)